edickie/kcni-school-envs/README.md

 [services.d] starting services
 [services.d] done.
 ```
 That means it worked!
 Then open your browser and navigate to: http://localhost:8787/ and you should see your rstudio terminal!

-If you get connection refused try http://192.168.99.100:8787/ as that might be the IP of the default docker machine for a Mac.
+Troubleshotting on a Mac - If you get connection refused try removing the IP address in "-p 127.0.0.1:8787:8787" to get "-p 8787:8787" then log into http://192.168.99.100:8787/ as that might be the IP of the default docker machine.

 ### Running the R and genomics environment (nth time)
 The "docker image" or the software will be saved to your computer, so the next time you run this it will be faster.